systechafrica/NASSIT-Documentation/docs/src/videotutorials/pensioners.md

 ### Pensioners management processes

-This category of videos demonstrates how various processes are executed within the pensioners in FundMaster:
+This category of videos demonstrates how various processes are executed within the pensioners module in the system:

 <div class="videos-grid">
   <div v-for="video in videos" :key="video.id" class="video-item">